labex-labs/open-source-labs/rust/rust-book/lab-ch04-01-what-is-ownership/step4.md

 let s = String::from("hello");
 ```

 The double colon `::` operator allows us to namespace this particular `from` function under the `String` type rather than using some sort of name like `string_from`.
-We'll discuss this syntax more in "Method Syntax" on page XX, and when we talk about namespacing with modules in "Paths for Referring to an Item in the Module Tree" on page XX.
+We'll discuss this syntax more in "Method Syntax", and when we talk about namespacing with modules in "Paths for Referring to an Item in the Module Tree".

 This kind of string _can_ be mutated: